justyden/Store_Trend_KNN/README.md

 ### Data

 #### Data Source and Format
 The dataset is sourced from [Sample Super Store](https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls) and is presented in an Excel format (.xls).
 This dataset comprises 9,994 purchases from various cities in the United States and Canada.
 Key features include category, product name, sales, quantity, discount, and profit.
 The primary label for the application is the city.
 The dataset incorporates numerical, categorical, and ordinal features, with a focus on numerical and categorical features for efficient model training.
-The ample data, consisting of around 10,000 entries, allows for robust experimentation.
+The sample data, consisting of around 10,000 entries, allows for robust experimentation.

 #### Data Example
 Below is an excerpt from the dataset before preprocessing steps: